Quantum critical regime in a quadratically-driven nonlinear photonic lattice

 where $A_{\pm} = \tanh{|\alpha|^2} \pm (\tanh{|\alpha|^2})^{-1}$ and $\hat{\sigma}_{j}^{(l)}$ (with $l \in \{x,y,z\}$) are the Pauli matrices acting on the $j$-th spin \footnote{See Supplemental Material}.

 The Hamiltonian \eqref{eq:hamiltonianXY} is that of the quantum XY model, that is a generalization of the quantum transverse Ising model.
-It is characterized by a QCP both for 1D arrays and 2D lattices \cite{Dutta15}.
+It is characterized by a QCP both for 1D arrays and 2D lattices \cite{Dutta15}: the critical exponents of a $d$-dimensional quantum transverse Ising model are the same as a $(d+1)$-dimensional classical Ising model \cite{Sachdev2011}.
 In the present Bose-Hubbard model, a quantum phase transition can be induced by tuning the displacement $\alpha$ in Eq. \eqref{eq:hamiltonianXY} through the driving field $G$.
 In particular, in the limit of large $G/\gamma$ and thus of large $|\alpha|$, the XX-term dominates in Eq. \eqref{eq:hamiltonianXY}.
 This limit corresponds to a quantum Ising model at vanishing external field.
 Then, the $\mathbb{Z}_2$ symmetry is spontaneously broken and two equivalent states $\ket{\Psi_\pm}=\prod_j(\ket{\uparrow_j}\pm\ket{\downarrow_j})$ dominate the steady state of the system, in analogy with the ferromagnetic phase of the quantum Ising model.
 In this limit, the steady-state density matrix is approximated by a statistical mixture of the two dominant states with equal weights, and the von Neumann entropy correspondingly will approach $S=\log(2)$.
 Notice that two dominant quantum states in the large-$|\alpha|$ limit can also be expressed as $\ket{\Psi_\pm}=\ket{\pm\alpha,\ldots,\pm\alpha}$, thus recovering the mean-field picture of the broken symmetry \cite{GotoSciRep2016,GotoPRA16,Nigg17,Puri2017,Savona17}.
 When the value of $G/\gamma$ is reduced, the first term in Hamiltonian Eq. \eqref{eq:hamiltonianXY} becomes more relevant and plays the role of an external field along Z, eventually inducing a quantum phase transition.
 In the new phase, the dominant quantum state becomes $\ket{\Psi}=\prod_j\ket{\uparrow_j}$.
 This state has even parity and, for vanishing $|\alpha|$, coincides with the bosonic vacuum.